en English

 What is a Dead Pixel?

-When you check for your smartphone, laptop, or computer screen or monitor specifications on the internet, some of the features you will see are the resolution of the screen and the pixels it has per inch.
-Pixels are dots on your screen that turn on or off to display everything on your device’s screen: information, video, images… Sometimes, a pixel can die, causing odd dots on your screen.
+When you check the screen or monitor specifications of your smartphone, laptop, or computer online, some of the features you will see are the screen resolution and the number of pixels it has per inch.
+Pixels are the dots on your screen that turn on and off to display everything on your device's screen: information, videos, images...
+Sometimes a pixel can die, causing single dots on your screen.
 But what is a dead pixel?
-And do you really understand what the term pixel means and what it means to have dead pixels on your device?
-If you don't, don’t worry because that is what this article is all about.
-We’re going to let you know what a dead pixel is and everything else you need to know about pixels: how pixels work, what it means for a pixel to be dead, what causes dead pixels, and how to detect the dead pixels.
-Just make sure you read this article untill the end.
+Do you really understand what the term pixel means and what it means to have dead pixels on your device?
+Don't worry if you don't, because this article is about exactly that.
+We will tell you what a dead pixel is and everything else you need to know about pixels: how pixels work, what it means for a pixel to be dead, what causes dead pixels, and how to detect dead pixels.

 What is a Pixel?

 In digital imaging, a pixel is the smallest addressable element of an image.
-If you tried to zoom any of your photos on your phone or PC, you will likely start seeing small squares, which may vary in number based on the quality of the device that was used to take the image.
-When it comes to displays, a pixel is also the smallest element of a display that is normally in the form of squares.
-Pixels are arranged in a grid to form a display, and the number of pixels in the grid determines the resolution of the display.
+If you've ever tried zooming in on any of your photos on your phone or PC, you'll most likely start seeing small squares whose numbers can vary depending on the quality of the device used to take the picture.
+When it comes to screens, a pixel is also the smallest element of a screen, normally square in shape.
+Pixels are arranged in a grid to form a screen, and the number of pixels in the grid determines the screen's resolution.
 The more pixels there are, the higher the resolution, and the sharper and more detailed the image will be.
-In a digital image, each pixel represents a single point in the image, and the combination of these pixels creates the overall picture.
-You may find below an example of a high-resolution image and a second low-resolution one.
+In a digital image, each pixel represents a single point in the image, and the combination of these pixels forms the whole picture.
+Below you can find an example of a high-resolution image and a second low-resolution image.
 The first is a landscape scene of palm trees in the desert.
-We have drawn a square on the palm tree leaves, and have maximized it to make the second image.
-As you can see, zooming in reveals the small dots that constitute your image.
+We drew a square on the palm tree leaves and magnified it to get the second image.
+As you can see, zooming in reveals the tiny dots that make up your image.

 The pixels in the two images above are not physical pixels.
 They are rendered by your computer.
-Rendered pixels are the number of pixels that an image is actually composed of when it is displayed on a screen.
-This number may be different from the number of physical pixels on the display, as the image may be scaled to fit the screen.
-Physical pixels, on the other hand, refer to the actual number of dots on a display that make up an image.
+Rendered pixels are the actual number of pixels an image forms when displayed on a screen.
+Since the image can be scaled to fit the screen, this number may differ from the physical number of pixels on the screen.
+Physical pixels, on the other hand, refer to the actual number of dots on the screen that make up an image.
 The more physical pixels there are, the higher the resolution and the sharper the image appears.
-For example, a display with a resolution of 1920x1080 pixels has a total of 2,073,600 physical pixels.
+For example, a screen with a resolution of 1920x1080 pixels has a total of 2,073,600 physical pixels.

-If you closely look at your TV at home while it is turned on, you will see very small squares or dots on the screen.
-The combination of these small squares is what gives your TV the ability to display images and videos.
-In situations where the display has too many pixels per inch, you will likely not be able to see the individual Pixels – Apple calls this retina display.
+If you look closely when your television is on at home, you will see very tiny squares or dots on the screen.
+The combination of these tiny squares is what gives your TV the ability to display pictures and videos.
+In cases where the screen has too many pixels per inch, you probably won't be able to see individual pixels - Apple calls this a retina display.

-This is most likely the case with most of the newer smartphones that have come through in recent years.
-Most of them have over 300 pixels per inch, which makes it almost impossible to see the individual Pixels with your naked eyes.
+This is most likely the case for most of the new smartphones that have emerged in recent years.
+Many of them have over 300 pixels per inch, making it almost impossible to see individual pixels with your naked eyes.

 How Do Pixels Work?

-Pixels are the individual elements of a digital image or display.
+Pixels are the individual elements of a digital image or screen.
 They are the smallest units of an image that can be manipulated to create a complete picture.
-In a display, each pixel is made up of three dots called sub-pixels, each of which is responsible for displaying one of the three primary colors: blue, green, and red.
+On a screen, each pixel is composed of three dots called sub-pixels, each responsible for displaying one of the three primary colors (blue, green, and red).
 The intensity of each of these colors can be adjusted to create the desired color for each pixel.
-By combining the colors of multiple pixels, a full image is created.
-So, if you want to display an entirely red image, only the red sub-pixels shall emit light, which will then make the entire display to be red.
+A complete image is created by combining the colors of multiple pixels.
+Therefore, if you want to display a completely red image, only the red sub-pixels emit light, which turns the entire screen red.

-In another scenario, turning on the red and green subpixels will produce yellow, turning on all the three subpixels produces white, and turning on-off all of them shows black.
-That's how each pixel produces the desired color that when combined create the images that we see on the screen.
+In another scenario, turning on the red and green sub-pixels shows yellow, turning on all three sub-pixels shows white, and turning them all on and off shows black.
+This is how each pixel produces the desired color, which, when combined, form the images we see on the screen.

-The number of pixels per inch that a display has will largely determine the quality of images and videos it will show.
-The smaller they are, the sharper the image will look!
-That is why the same video will appear different on an HD (1280 x 720 pixels) display and a Full HD (1920 x 1080 pixels) display.
+When it comes to videos, the color change for each pixel changes rapidly in succession at a rate that depends on the number of frames per second for the video being played on the screen.
+The fact that the changes happen so fast is why it's difficult for us to see with our naked eyes how each individual pixel changes color.
+The number of pixels per inch a screen has will largely determine the quality of the images and videos it displays.
+The smaller they are, the sharper the image appears!
+Therefore, the same video will look different on an HD (1280 x 720 pixels) screen and a Full HD (1920 x 1080 pixels) screen.

 What is a Dead Pixel?

-A dead pixel is a single point on a display screen that is not functioning properly and shows a solid color, usually black or white - generally sign of a dead pixel - or a single color - generally sign of a stuck pixel -, instead of displaying the expected dot constituting the image being displayed.
-This occurs when the transistor that powers the pixel fails, and as a result, the pixel no longer receives the necessary electrical power or signals to display the intended colors.
-Dead pixels are caused by a number of factors, including manufacturing defects, physical damage, water damage, or age.
+A dead pixel is a single dot on a display screen that doesn't function properly, and instead of the image, it usually displays a single dot that is black or white - usually the sign of a dead pixel - or a single color - usually the sign of a stuck pixel - instead of the expected dot that makes up the displayed image.
+This occurs when the transistor powering the pixel fails, and as a result, the pixel no longer receives the necessary electrical power or signals to display the intended colors.
+Dead pixels are caused by a number of factors, such as manufacturing defects, physical damage, water damage, or age.

-The number of dead pixels or stuck pixels on a screen can range from just one to many, and the size of the affected area will depend on the number of pixels that are dead at a given point.
-If you suspect that your display has dead pixels, you can test for them by displaying a solid color on the entire screen and looking for any odd-looking dots that may appear.
-If you find a dead pixel, it is important to check if it is covered by your device's warranty, as some warranties may cover dead pixels, while others may not.
+The number of dead or stuck pixels on a screen can range from one to multiple, and the size of the affected area will depend on the number of pixels that are dead at a given point.
+If you suspect you have a dead pixel on your screen, you can test them by displaying a solid color across the entire screen and looking for odd-looking spots that might appear.
+If you find a dead pixel, it's important to check whether your device is under warranty, as some warranties may cover dead pixels while others may not.

 Distinguishing Dead Pixels from Stuck Pixels

-A dead pixel is a pixel that is not functioning correctly, and as a result, it displays a black or white color.
-On the other hand, a stuck pixel is a pixel that is stuck displaying a single color and cannot change to other colors.
+A dead pixel is a pixel that doesn't function properly and as a result, displays in black or white.
+On the other hand, a stuck pixel is a pixel that displays a single color and cannot change into other colors.

-You can distinguish between a dead pixel and a stuck pixel by performing a dead pixel test.
-In a dead pixel test, you display a series of solid-color screens such as red, green, blue, and white, and observe if there are any pixels that are not functioning correctly.
-If a pixel appears black or white in all color screens, it is a dead pixel.
-If it displays a single color that does not change, it is a stuck pixel.
+You can distinguish a dead pixel from a stuck pixel by performing a dead pixel test.
+In a dead pixel test, you display a series of solid colored screens such as red, green, blue, and white, and observe whether there are any pixels that do not function properly.
+If a pixel appears black or white on all colored screens, it is a dead pixel.
+If it shows a single color that does not change, it is a stuck pixel.

-There are several causes of dead pixels, and some of these include the following:
+There are several causes for dead pixels, and here are some of them:

 Manufacturing Defect

-While manufacturing a display, errors can occur that could result in having one or more transistors of your display not working.
-Most of the companies that make displays always test each screen after manufacturing to make sure all its pixels work well.
-However, some of the tests are not effective enough to identify the dead pixels, especially if the display has too many pixels.
+When a screen is manufactured, errors can occur that may cause one or more transistors on your screen to fail.
+Most companies that make displays always test each screen after manufacturing to ensure all its pixels are working fine.
+However, especially if there are too many pixels on the screen, some tests are not effective enough at identifying dead pixels.

 Physical Damage

-When you drop your phone or laptop on the ground, the force as a result of this drop could cause some of the pixels to get damaged.
-The display itself may continue working properly, but with some sections of the screen not displaying any content.
-If the dead pixels are very few, you may not even realize it, more so on smartphones that have over 300 pixels per inch.
-In some cases, the damages can gradually worsen, whereby the pixels fail one at a time until the point when the dark spot on your screen becomes visible.
+When you drop your phone or laptop on the ground, the force generated by the drop can cause some pixels to be damaged.
+The screen itself may continue to function properly, but no content will be displayed on certain parts of the screen.
+If the dead pixels are very few, you might not notice this, especially on smartphones with over 300 pixels per inch.
+In some cases, the damages can progressively worsen, and pixels fail one by one until a dark spot on your screen becomes visible.

 Water Damage

-If your device gets splashes of water or when it gets immerged in water, one of the most vulnerable parts that could easily get messed up is its display more so if it is not water resistant.
-This is because when the transistors that power up you display pixels get in contact with water, they fail immediately.
-If your work or home environment involves getting in contact with water more often, just get yourself a water-resistant device.
+If water splashes on your device or it gets submerged, one of the most vulnerable parts that can easily break down is the screen if it's not water-resistant.
+This is because the transistors that power your display pixels immediately fail when they come into contact with water.
+If your work or home environment requires more frequent contact with water, get yourself a water-resistant device.

 Aging